numpy/numpy/doc/source/reference/arrays.classes.rst

    chararray
    core.defchararray.array

-Another difference with the standard ndarray of string data-type is that the chararray inherits the feature introduced by Numarray that white-space at the end of any element in the array will be ignored on item retrieval and comparison operations.
+Another difference with the standard ndarray of str data-type is that the chararray inherits the feature introduced by Numarray that white-space at the end of any element in the array will be ignored on item retrieval and comparison operations.